jpatter/LMCO/Lab-3/README.md

 [<img src="https://github.com/jpatter/LMCO/blob/master/Lab-1/images/DB2Warehouse.png" height="150"/>](https://www.ibm.com/analytics/us/en/technology/cloud-data-services/dashdb/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/RStudio2.png"/>](https://www.rstudio.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/shiny.png"/>](https://shiny.rstudio.com/)

-In this lab, you will learn some of the fundamentals of using RStudio and Shiny in DSX to work and interact with data in dashDB and then to create a fully operational "reactive" web application that you can enhance further.
+In this lab, you will learn some of the fundamentals of using RStudio and Shiny in DSX to work and interact with data in DB2 Warehouse and then to create a fully operational "reactive" web application that you can enhance further.

 ## Objectives: